SSWConsulting/SSW.People.Profiles/Robin-Lin/Robin-Lin.md

 role:  "Senior Software Architect"
 qualifications:  "Bachelor of Software Engineering"

-quote:  "Where ther is will, there is a way."
+quote:  "Where there is a will, there is a way."
 ---
 My development experience is over 9 years.
 I am an experienced Scrum master and have worked in various internet companies successively.